zubaird/Sample_App2/README.md

-# This is a Ruby On Rails sample_app, fully deployable.
+# This is a Ruby On Rails sample_app!!